Learning how to stop negative self talk is an essential part of healing.

 Know that it is okay to have flaws and that you can improve upon them.
 Embrace your imperfections, but realize that you have strengths, too.

 Confidence vs. Arrogance

-If you are worried about being too self-involved, you are showing awareness, something conceited people often do not have.
+If you are worried about being too self-involved, you are showing awareness, something conceited and especially abusive people often lack.

 You can start worrying once you start rubbing in people’s faces just how awesome you are, thinking you’re better than them.
 But until that happens, be kind to yourself.

-To learn more about your inner voice, I highly recommend checking out the book, Chatter: The Voice in Our Head, Why it Matters, and How to Harness It.
+I highly recommend checking out the book Chatter: The Voice in Our Head, Why it Matters, and How to Harness It to learn more about your inner voice.

 Support Hopeful Panda

 Hi there, I’m Estee.
 Having grown up with a physically and emotionally abusive mother, I know how isolating, frustrating, and hopeless everything could feel – back then as a child and even now as an adult.